ropensci/fireexposuR/README.md

 <img src="man/figures/README-maplandscape-1.png" width="100%" />

-We can also see how that exposure is distributed within a localized area of interest with exposure classifications using `mapexpclass()`.
+We can also see how that exposure is distributed within a localized area of interest with exposure classifications using `fire_exp_map_class()`.
 Now we can see that within our area of interest the northwest corner is a potential entry point for long-range embers from the landscape.

 Note: our imaginary area of interest is in the middle of the Pacific Ocean so the base map does not provide further reference.